 Paper records and documents containing personal information, sensitive personal information and confidential information shall be positioned in a way to avoid them being viewed by people passing by as far as possible, e.g. through windows.
 At the end of the working day or when you leave your desk unoccupied, all paper documents shall be securely locked away to avoid unauthorised access.

-Available [storage rooms, locked cabinets, and other storage systems with locks] shall be used to store paper records when not in use.
-If you do not feel you have appropriate and/or sufficient storage available to you, you must inform [NAME/POSITION] as soon as possible.
+Available lockable filing cabinets and lockable cupboards shall be used to store paper records when not in use.
+If you do not feel you have appropriate and/or sufficient storage available to you, you must inform the Senior Federation Business Manager as soon as possible.

 Paper documents containing confidential personal information should not be left on office and classroom desks, on staffroom tables, or pinned to noticeboards where there is general access unless there is legal reason to do so and/or relevant consents have been obtained.
 You should take particular care if documents have to be taken out of school.

 The physical security of buildings and storage systems shall be reviewed on a regular basis.
-If you find the security to be insufficient, you must inform [POSITION] as soon as possible.
+If you find the security to be insufficient, you must inform the Senior Federation Business Manager as soon as possible.
 Increased risks of vandalism and or burglary shall be taken into account when assessing the level of security required.

-The following measures are taken by the School to ensure physical security of the building/s and storage systems:
+The following measures are taken by the School to ensure physical security of the building and storage systems:

 [The School carry out regular checks of the buildings and storage systems to ensure they are maintained to a high standard.]